IllusionMods/KK_Plugins/README.md

 By default, swap all shaders to the equivalent Vanilla Plus shader in the character maker or studio by pressing right ctrl + P.

 Custom rules for swapping shaders can be provided in xml files.
 Check the "Mapping" category in plugin's settings.
-Optional premade XML configurations are included for swapping to Az, USS, and UTS shaders.
+Optional premade XML configurations are included for swapping to Az Standard, USS, and UTS shaders.

 <details>
 <summary>Explanation of the xml file format</summary>